TEAMMATES/teammates/docs/ide-setup.md

      ![eclipsesetupguide-7.png](images/eclipsesetupguide-7.png)

-   * Indentation: 4 spaces are used in place of tabs for indentations.
-For JSON, HTML, and HTML-like documents, 2 spaces are used instead.
+   * Indentation: 2 spaces are used in place of tabs for indentations.
+For Java and XML, 4 spaces are used instead.
      Configure for all the languages used in TEAMMATES:
      * Java: `Java → Code Style → Formatter → Edit → Tab policy → Spaces only`.
-     * JavaScript: `JavaScript → Code Style → Formatter → Edit → Tab policy → Spaces only`.
+     * TypeScript: `TypeScript → Formatter → Indent size`.

      You can find the Web, XML, and JSON options in `Eclipse → Preferences → ...`.
      * HTML: `Web → HTML Files → Editor → Indent using spaces`.